-What is Tentmaking?
+What is tentmaking?

 Do tentmakers really have enough time to effectively plant churches?
 It seems as though the time for ministry is much more limited with another job.
 At times this is true, but there are also many advantages.

 Firstly, tentmakers have a legitimate reason to be in the country – work.
 More often than not, foreigners coming into closed countries around the world are seen as very suspicious.
 Locals can think you’re someone to be wary of.
 Are you CIA or a missionary?
-Either way, you’re suspect.
+Either way, you are suspect.
 Having a job in the community gives you some foundation on which to build relationships.

 Secondly, jobs and businesses are natural inroads to the people.
 You may have employers or employees who now know you, with whom you can build trust and who can see the way the Bible shapes the way you live and work.
 In fact, tentmaking has many advantages for quickly entering the community and connecting with the local people compared with traditional missionaries who must work at it, sometimes for several years.